KarenBuitrago2825/DatePlan/README.md

-# DatePlan provided vy Dateboo App.
+# DatePlan provided by Dateboo App.